lisyoen/MoneyAgent/README.md

 This is private project and I don't have any plan to open this service.

-I just want to this.
+I just want to this on my iPhone.

 ![image](https://user-images.githubusercontent.com/3524235/33445594-a5d8d092-d640-11e7-988d-6d9f0d564dcd.png)